BoldGrid/prime-1/readme.txt

 This version includes CSS fixes for incorrect margin / padding issues.
 If you are using the Custom CSS as a temporary fix for these issues, this update may possibly conflict with your custom CSS.

 == Changelog ==

+= 2.11.0 =
+* New Feature: Added responsive font size controls for Body Font, Headings and Site Title[#84](https://github.com/BoldGrid/boldgrid-theme-framework/issues/84)
+* New Feature: Added a new set of controls to allow users to set a max-width for full width containers[#540](https://github.com/BoldGrid/boldgrid-theme-framework/issues/540)
+* New Feature: Added support for new Sticky Header template and Footer Template features in Crio Pro 1.5.0[#544](https://github.com/BoldGrid/boldgrid-theme-framework/pull/544)

 = 2.10.0 =
 * Bug Fix: Fix escaping in template file [#510](https://github.com/BoldGrid/boldgrid-theme-framework/issues/510)